 The answer is: No, they aren’t.
 But I wanted a headline that would grab your attention because there is an interesting story here.
 Read on.

 There are basically three kinds of boules: boules made of stainless steel (inox), boules made of carbon steel (acier au carbone), and boules made of carbon steel that is then coated (revêtu, or chromé) in chrome to make the surface of the boules tougher and more resistant to rust (rouille).
-Some competition boules (e.g. Obut Match TR), but virtually all inexpensive leisure boules, are chrome plated.
+A few models of competition boules are chrome plated, but virtually all inexpensive leisure boules are chrome plated.

 There are a number of different forms of chromium; some are helpful to human health, others are dangerous and harmful to the environment.
 The worst of these forms is hexavalent chromium, also known as chromium 6.
 Chromium 6 is a known carcinogen that can cause respiratory problems, rashes, ulcers, allergic reactions, kidney and liver damage, birth defects, and death.
 Its use in any industrial process creates a dangerous work environment and serious toxic waste disposal issues.
 (Do you remember the movie “Erin Brockovich”?
 It was groundwater contamination with chromium 6 that Erin uncovered.)